Face Challenges With Courage And Wisdom

 New occupations and industries

-Wanting to change your job is one thing but making the decision to pursue a new career is another thing altogether.
+Wanting to change your main way of earning is one thing but making the decision to pursue a completely new career is another thing altogether.
 Many want to do it, but few have the courage and determination to follow through!

-During your working life many new occupations and even industries have appeared, but, unless you have had the opportunity to gain skills through your current work, many mature workers are unaware of some of the new jobs that exist.
+During your working life many new occupations and even industries have appeared, but, unless you have had the opportunity to gain skills through your current work, many mature workers are unaware of some of the new jobs and opportunities that exist.
 To overcome this challenge and gain a contemporary perspective do some research on areas with which you are not familiar.
-This can be done by looking at job ads in newspapers and on the internet.
-By all means consider a career change but don’t limit yourself just to the jobs you already know.
+Internet research will uncover the most amazing array or new job titles and new business opportunities.
+By all means consider a career change but don’t limit yourself just to the jobs or types of business you already know.
 Give yourself the widest range of options!

 Society today seems to be dominated by youth and beauty.
 Maybe it was always like this, but when we were young and beautiful (and sadly most of us didn’t realise we were at the time!) we thought it was perfectly normal.
 Now it seems ageist to us!
 The media go wild about ‘beautiful young things’.
 Many television programs cater for and star young people.
 However look a little harder and you will see that there are many mature workers involved in every industry.

 What you have to avoid is falling into the trap of perpetuating that image.
-You are looking for work in the 21st century.
+You are looking for a way to make money in the 21st century.
 Workplaces are contemporary and you need to be contemporary also in order to be considered a suitable employee.
+So overcome the stereotypes with style and determination.
 Don’t dress like a 25 year old, and conversely, don’t go to work looking like your grandmother.
 You don’t need to be the computer whizz kid in the workplace, but you must have the appropriate level of skills for your job.
 You can wear your glasses to read, but don’t make a big deal about the fact that you can’t read without them.
 Get the idea?
 Be your best self in the workplace, not some caricature of your age.

 Perhaps the biggest challenge to many people is their own opinion of themselves.
-Many older workers ask themselves, “Is this all there is?”
-They wonder if they will ever do anything exciting and worthwhile in their working life.
+Many older people ask themselves, “Is this all there is?”
+They wonder if they will ever again do anything exciting and worthwhile in their lives.
 And if they do want to try something new, the biggest handicap is their lack of belief in themselves.

 So, what do YOU think of yourself?
 Be honest and look at yourself as a stranger would with regard to your